MicrosoftDocs/dynamics365smb-docs/financials/setup.md

 ---
-title: Overview of Tasks to Set Up Dynamics 365 Business edition | Microsoft Docs
+title: Overview of Tasks to Set Up Finance and Operations, Business edition | Microsoft Docs
-description: Outlines tasks to set up, initialize, and configure Dynamics 365 Business edition to suit your needs.
+description: Outlines tasks to set up, initialize, and configure Finance and Operations, Business edition to suit your needs.
 author: edupont04

 ms.service: dynamics365-financials